Argus-Labs/world-engine/.swm/getting-started-with-world-engine.pxtvf.sw.md

 *   `📄 .archive.chain/rollup.Dockerfile` - the rollup

-*   `📄 game/nakama/Dockerfile` - the preconfigured ECS Server
+*   `📄 game/nakama/Dockerfile` - the preconfigured relay server

+*   `📄 cardinal/Dockerfile` - Game server/ECS

 All components can be ran with a simple script inside the `📄 .archive.chain/Makefile`.